mezzio/mezzio-swoole/docs/book/v2/command-line.md

 ];
 ```

-Since the `zend-expressive-swoole` binary uses your application configuration
+Since the `mezzio-swoole` binary uses your application configuration
 and container, this will substitute your command for the shipped command!